| Though Eowyn could not eat,

 rite a second time.

-He stilled, his eyes open wide.
-Then he thrust himself deep inside
+He froze, his eyes open wide, then he thrust himself deep inside

 her and she felt his warm seed flood her body.

-All around the banqueting hall, and in the gardens surrounding
+All around the banqueting hall, in the gardens surrounding it,

-it, and on the walkways above it, and in the forest beyond it,
+on the walkways above it, and in the forest beyond it, elves,

-elves, dwarves and humans were finding secluded places to make
+dwarves and humans were finding secluded places to make love.

 Earlier in the day Elrohir and Elladan had approached Arwen's